 Survivors Care for Children Orphaned by Ebola in the DRC

-On 3 December 2018, a health care worker examines 1-week-old Benedicte in an isolation tent at an Ebola treatment center in Beni.
-Benedicte’s mother died of Ebola and she too is now infected.
-Over one-third of Ebola cases are children, and one in ten are under age 5.
-Ebola symptoms include fever, severe headache and, in some cases, hemmorhaging.
-Early intervention can significantly improve the chances of a patient's survival.
+Children account for nearly one-third of all confirmed and probably Ebola cases in the DRC, compared to about one-fifth in previous outbreaks.
+Above, Thomas, far left, looks on as a health care worker covered head-to-toe in protective gear examines his 1-week-old daughter, Benedicte, in an isolation tent at the Ebola Treatment Center in Beni.
+Benedicte’s mother died of Ebola and she, too, is now infected.
+Ebola symptoms include fever, severe headache diarrhea and, in some cases, hemorrhaging.
+Early intervention can significantly improve the chances of a patient's survival. © UNICEF/UN0264162/Hubbard

-At the UNICEF-supported child care center in Beni, Kavira Langa Jemima, an Ebola survivor, bathes 6-month-old Josué, whose mother is undergoing treatment for Ebola.
+Children who lose a parent due to Ebola or whose parents are infected by the disease are at risk of being stigmatized, isolated or abandoned, in addition to the heartbreak of losing a loved one.
+They are doubly affected by Ebola.
+At the UNICEF-supported nursery in Beni, Ebola survivor Kavira bathes 6-month-old Josué, whose mother is undergoing treatment for Ebola.
 All the children at the center are monitored for signs of the virus and receive daily medical checkups.
-They also receive love and affection from survivors, who can cuddle them without risk of infection.
+They also receive love and affection from survivors, who can cuddle them without risk of infection. © UNICEF/UN0264161/Hubbard

-UNICEF and partners are working tirelessly in the Democratic Republic of Congo, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
+For over 70 years, UNICEF has been putting children first, working to protect their rights and provide the assistance and services they need to survive and thrive.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

-Photo at top: On 6 December 2018, Kavira Langa Jemima, an Ebola survivor, cares for 6-month-old Josué at a UNICEF-supported crèche in Beni, in the eastern DRC.
-Joshua's mother is infected with Ebola, and cannot care for him while she undergoes treatment in isolation.
-All photographs © Guy Hubbard for UNICEF
+Photo at top: Ebola survivor Kavira cares for 6-month-old Josué at a UNICEF-supported nursery in Beni, in the eastern Democratic Republic of Congo.
+Josué's mother is infected with Ebola, and cannot care for him while she undergoes treatment in isolation. © UNICEF/UN0264160/Hubbard